PathogenicKatt/PathogenicKatt.github.io/_posts/2025-08-05-PicoCTF_challenge_gdb_test.md

 # PicoCTF 2025 🚩
 - Improving some gdb skills.
-- You will the writeup at `/writeups`
+- You will find the writeup at `/writeups`